 Jack Black Supreme – Is available in a single scent from some mid-tier department stores in the mall.
 It can be used either with a brush or brushless, Jack Black Supreme consistently gets excellent reviews.
 Jack Black Beard Lube is also very good.

 The Art Of Shaving

 The Art of Shaving – The line-up recently expanded to include more interesting scents (though they still have an unscented version made for those with sensitive skin).
-My personal opinion is their shaving cream performance is maybe not quite as good as it used to be before a reformulation a few years ago (and admittedly not a particularly good value).
-But I think The Art of Shaving shave creams are more-than-solid performers and their fairly wide availability makes them a “gateway drug” into good shaving.
+Their shaving cream performance is perhaps not quite as good as it used to be before a reformulation a few years ago (and admittedly not a particularly good value).
+But The Art of Shaving shave creams are more-than-solid performers and their fairly wide availability makes them a “gateway drug” into good shaving.
 They also have a solid line up of other grooming products.

-What Is The Best Shave Cream In Specialty Distribution?
+What Is The Best Shaving Cream In Specialty Distribution?